Bwana Devil: In popular culture

 Life magazine photographer J. R. Eyerman took a series of photos of the audience wearing 3D glasses at the premiere.
 One of the photos was published as a full page in the magazine and has become iconic.
 It was also used as the cover of Life, The Second Decade, 1946–1955, a book published in conjunction with an exhibition of photographs from Life held at the International Center of Photography, New York.
 Another of the photos was used as a symbol of alienation under capitalism, for the American cover of Guy Debord's book The Society of the Spectacle (1973).
 The photo used for Debord's book shows the audience in "a virtually trance-like state of absorption, their faces grim, their lips pursed".
 However, in the one chosen by Life, "the spectators are laughing, their expressions of hilarity conveying the pleasure of an uproarious, active spectatorship."
 The Debord version is also flipped left to right and cropped.

+In the February 3, 1993 episode of Unsolved Mysteries, in a sequence portraying the early 1950's for the segment about the Lost Siblings of Eugene Price, a movie theater in the background is shown playing the film Bwana Devil.
+This appears to be an easter egg as Robert Stack stars in the film and was also the host of the Unsolved Mysteries episode.